taliox/mailstatic/README.md

 ### Using docker

-1. Open your commandline and navigate inside the project folder.
+1. Open your command-line and navigate inside the project folder.
 2. Check if the provided `docker-compose.yml` file serves your needs.
 (E.g. the run command)
 3. Use `docker-compose up` or `docker-compose -f docker-compose.prod.yml up` to start the container.
 4. You should see the following message: `Running on http://[::]:5000/ (Press CTRL+C to quit)`